Your crawling baby explores with both hands

-- Your baby’s hands and mouth are his tools for learning about his world.
+- Your crawling baby’s hands and mouth are his tools for learning about his world.

-- More solid food means more chewing, so his tongue, gums and jaw are developing.
+- As a Crawler, eating more solid food means more chewing, so his tongue, gums and jaw are developing.

-Typically by the eight-month mark, he’s crawling with his tummy lifted off the ground and pulling himself up to stand.
+Typically by the 8-month mark, your baby is crawling with his tummy lifted off the ground and pulling himself up to stand.
 His way of exploring the world is to get his hands on anything and everything in sight.
 He may struggle to reach stuff, but once it’s in his hand, it probably goes straight into his mouth.
 And that’s how he learns about textures, size and of course tastes.
-His fingers are mastering finer skills, like holding cups and spoons.
+As a Crawler, his fingers are mastering finer skills, like holding cups and spoons.
 And though he’s picking up foods with his thumb and forefinger more often, he hasn’t mastered self-feeding just yet.

 The world as seen through his mouth